tianheg/til/css/add-different-margins-to-each-side-of-an-element.md

 CSS allows you to control the `margin` of all four individual sides of an element with the `margin-top`, `margin-right`, `margin-bottom`, and `margin-left` properties.

+Use Clockwise Notation to Specify the Margin of an Element

 [source](https://www.freecodecamp.org/learn/responsive-web-design/basic-css/add-different-margins-to-each-side-of-an-element)